Prerequisite courses

 Statistics - 3 credits

 To fulfill the statistics prerequisite, an equivalent course must have a title that indicates it is primarily a statistics course and it must be the equivalent of 3 semester credits.
+4 quarter credits will fulfill this requirement.
 Calculus courses will not substitute.

 Liberal Arts